-When academic dishonesty occurs other than in connection with a course, the person who observes or discovers the apparent violation shall transmit in writing to the Dean of Students a statement describing the occurrence.
+When academic dishonesty occurs other than in connection with a course, the person who observes or discovers the apparent violation shall transmit in writing a statement describing the occurrence to the appropriate faculty member or Dean of Students.
 A copy shall be sent to the student.
-The Dean of Students shall determine the sanction following the procedures set forth in section Article 3.4. below.
+The faculty member or Dean of Students will address the situation in accordance with sections 3.2.1. or 3.4. herein. shall determine the sanction following the procedures set forth in section Article 3.4. herein.